tsgates/arch-wiki-markdown/wiki/Time.md

 > Read clock

-To check the current hardware clock time and system clock time respectively (the hardware clock time is presented in localtime even if the hardware clock set to UTC):
+To check the current system clock time (presented both in local time and UTC):

     $ timedatectl status

+Run the same command as root to display also the hardware clock time.

 > Set clock